- About Us

 Once the applications are received, the WCMA Grant Committee, headed by the Grant Chair, meets to review the applications and recommend grant amounts.
 If a grant application meets all the guidelines, they will generally receive a grant.
 Specific grant amounts are based on a number of criteria including: amount requested, number of individuals impacted, program and organization budget, WCMA member involvement, and the program itself.
 Grant amounts are also based on the amount of money we have available to award as generally, the total amount requested is much greater than what is available.

 The grant committee is comprised of active WCMA members, many of whom have been involved with grant making organizations and have worked with nonprofits in the past.
-The 2019 WCMA Grant Committee is comprised of Bob May (chair), Bill Dockendorf, Clare Haislip, Susan Heinemann, Sandi Heckman, Rudy Nessel, Sierra Paturalski and Valerie Singer.
+The 2020 WCMA Grant Committee is comprised of Valerie Singer (chair), Bill Dockendorf, Rick Guthy, Clare Haislip, Susan Heinemann, Sandi Heckman, Sunny Mathews, Brian O'Lear, Rudy Nessel and Sierra Paturalski.

 Once the grant recommendations are made by the committee, they are then presented to the WCMA Board for approval.
 This involves a thorough review of the grants, including looking at historical funding and gaining an understanding of any organizations that are new to WCMA funding.
 The Board then votes to approve the grant awards.

 Once the grants are approved, the Chair lets the WCMA sponsors know the grant amount.
 Generally, the sponsor then informs the organization of the award and will deliver the check.
 A complete list of organizations funded is made available on the website and in emails.

 As a final part of the process, grantees must submit a letter approximately nine months later detailing how the funds were used and the actual numbers impacted.